Try pgview

 Run pgview and point it at the container you started earlier:

-pgview -url localhost:5432 -username demo -password demo1234 -dbname demodb -sslmode disable
+pgview -url localhost:5433 -username postgres -password demo -dbname demodb -sslmode disable

 Or run interactively and enter each value at the prompt: